Post updated with new screens and up-to-date information (2020)!

 Using serial cable or USB to serial adapter

-Probably you have a newer computer which may not have a serial interface.
+Probably you have a newer computer that may not have a serial interface.
 There are two ways of solving this problem.

 Check your motherboard if it has a serial interface connector.
 This way, you can get a cheap external expansion connector, which connects to the motherboard.

-Alternatively, you may use a USB serial cable which works just like serial port but links to the USB port.
+Alternatively, you may use a USB serial cable which works just like a serial port but links to the USB port.

 Most USB to serial cables are recognized automatically by operating systems, and no additional actions are needed.
 There may be some weird cables with unrecognized converter chips.
 This way, you will need a driver from the manufacturer.
 The best advice is to stay away from suspicious cheap cables and use known brands.

 The embedded bootloader on STM32

 All the STM32 microcontrollers come with built-in bootloaders that burned in during production.
 Depending on device type, flash memory can be flashed using one of the interfaces like USART1 or USART2, USB, CAN.

 We are mostly dealing with low, medium, and high-density devices to access bootloader using the USART1 interface.
-USART1 can be accessed directly via the RS232 interface or USART to USB driver chip like FT232.
+USART1 can be accessed directly via the RS232 interface or USART to a USB driver chip like FT232.

-A couple of special MCU pins has to be set-up to proper logical values to enter the bootloader.
+A couple of special MCU pins have to be set-up to proper logical values to enter the bootloader.
 The pins are named BOOT0 and BOOT1 on the STM32 microcontroller.
 Boot pins can select several modes of bootloader operation:

 As you can see, there are three cases:

 - The first case is when the BOOT0 pin is tied to the ground, and BOOT1 is open or at a logical state of 0 after the reset program is executed from Main Flash Memory.
 Grounded BOOT pins are a standard configuration when executing programs in the field.

 - The second case (BOOT1=0; BOOT0=1) means that after reset execution starts at System memory were built into bootloader resides.
 This is the case when we need to upload binaries via USART1.